-- 7.1.1 Facade along Pedestrian Priority Street, Paseo and Boulevard - (i) There shall be no blank walls greater than 25 feet in widths. - (ii) Primary entrance door shall be provided on the facade.
-In the case of a corner lot, there shall be a primary entrance door on the side where the building is addressed. - (iii) Doors and windows on ground floor of all buildings shall be between 40% and 90% of the ground floor facade area. - (iv) Windows on the upper floors shall be a minimum of 20% of each upper floor facade area, which should be located between 3 ft. and 9 ft. above each finished floor.
+- (i) There should be no blank walls greater than 25 feet in widths. - (ii) Primary entrance door shall be provided on the façade.
+In the case of a corner lot, there shall be a primary entrance door on the side where the building is addressed. (iii) Doors and windows on ground floor of all buildings should be between 40% and 90% of the ground floor facade area. - (iv)Windows on the upper floors should be a minimum of 20% of each upper floor façade area, which should be located between 3 ft. and 9 ft. above each finished floor.

-7.1.2 Commercial Ready
+7.1.1 Commercial Ready

 Commercial ready means space constructed at a minimum ground floor height as established in each character zone which may be used for noncommercial uses and can be converted into retail/commercial use.
-Prior to the issuance of a certificate of occupancy for a retail/commercial use in a Commercial Ready space is to provide the flexibility of occupying a space in in accordance with market demand and allowing the use in such space to change to retail/commercial uses accordingly.
+Prior to the issuance of a certificate of occupancy for a retail/commercial use in a Commercial Ready space is to provide the flexibility of occupying a space in accordance with market demand and allowing the use in such space to change to retail/commercial uses accordingly.

-7.2 Landscape Standards
+7.2 Landscape Standards and Requirements